|Policy Title||Lab Close Out, Transfer, or Temporary Shutdown Procedures|

 - Store in appropriate location.

-- Fill our a laboratory equipment decommishioning form located under the procedures section of the Physical Facilities website.
+- Fill our a laboratory equipment decommishioning form located under the procedures section of the Facilities Management website.

 Must be accounted for and turned in to department chairperson upon completion of lab clean out procedures and before final departure from Binghamton University .